Mervinpais/MentalCrash/README.md

 ### V-0.3.1

+- Added ErrorHandler.cs to make it eaiser to report errors in MentalCrash
 - Fixed Updating variables (a bug with finding the variable in the list)
+- Added Error Handling for print statements (there was never one initially for print statements)
 - Added variable support Strings, Int, (bools?), and variables
-- Added ErrorHandler.cs to make it eaiser to report errors in MentalCrash
 - Fixed If statement with True and False Condition Code
 - Updated Functions to accept multiple parameters and updated so everything can be in one argument
 	```mc